josphh/ribbot/README.md

 # ribbot
 The Discord version of 'tamagotchi'.
+The user can adopt an animal called a "Forg" (a spin off of a frog), and keep it as a companion.

 ## Setup